TOA-Berlin-TicTacToe/toa-tic-tac-toe-starter-kit/README.md

 }
 ```

-8. Create a function “getOtherPlayer(players, myPlayer)” which returns the other player in players.
+8. Create a function `getOtherPlayer(players, myPlayer)` which returns the other player in players.
 9. Final step is to actually return an action.
-Go to “move(game)” which we provided you with.
+Go to `move(game)` which we provided you with.

 In pseudo-code you get something like: